NLPcancer/NLP_thyroid_cancer/README.md

 # Developing named entity framework for thyroid cancer staging and risk level classification using large language models
-This page is to provide the technical details for the article "Developing named entity framework for thyroid cancer staging and risk level classification using large language models", which aims to provide a named-entitly framework about development of annotation guideline, conducting data annotation, ground-truth labelling, extraction disease information using open source Large Language Models (LLMs) by using different types of prompt strategies and classify ATA risk and AJCC 8<sup>th</sup> edition cancer staging using pre-written classification rules.
-The named-entity framework is evaluated by using different LLM strategies with ensemble-like majority voting approach.
+This page is to provide the technical details for the article "Developing named entity framework for thyroid cancer staging and risk level classification using large language models", which aims to provide a named entitly framework about development of annotation guideline, conducting data annotation, ground-truth labelling, extraction disease information using open source Large Language Models (LLMs) by using different types of prompt strategies and classify ATA risk and AJCC 8<sup>th</sup> edition cancer staging using pre-written classification rules.
+The named entity framework is evaluated by using different LLM strategies with ensemble-like majority voting approach.

 ![alt text](image/flow.jpg)